 Payment by cheque is an old-school method.
 It is safe and secure but time-consuming at the same time.
 Moreover, you need to be cautious while filling it.

 Cash payments are a nice and easy way to pay off your small invoice amounts.
 But this is not a good idea if you are thinking of clearing your large invoices.
 The chances of theft or getting misplaced is high for this mode of payment.
 Try avoiding this payment method for huge amounts.

 Online mode – credit or debit card:

-The digital payment system has come up with credit card as well as debit card payment mode.
+The digital payment system has come up with credit card as well as debit card payment modes.
 Both ways offer you an easy and safe payment process.
 They provide a high level of security for online payments, which safeguards your data and gives a safe transaction.